Ns-AnoNymouS/feedbackbot/README.md

 - Type the start message which should be visible to other when anyone start the bot.

+- Give your I'd in Owner_id for receiving feedbacks.

 - Get the Bot Father Token from [@BotFather](https://telegram.dog/botfather)

 - Paste the token below TG_BOT_TOKEN.